ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 ###Client Stub from Service
-Apply an annotation to say that client generation is enabled by adding `@openapi:ClientConfig { generate: true }` and point the client endpoint to be applied on  generation by adding `@openapi:ClientEndpoint` annotation to the client endpoint.
+Apply an annotation to say that client generation is enabled by adding `@openapi:ClientConfig { generate: true }` and point the client endpoint to be applied on the generation by adding the `@openapi:ClientEndpoint` annotation to the client endpoint.

 ```ballerina